For questions or to schedule an in-person, online, or hybrid professional development program for your organization or state, please contact:

 Dr. Cheryl Ayers, Founder & Director

 Click here to join the email list for future professional development and certification announcements or email Dr. Cheryl Ayers at firstname.lastname@example.org

 About Cheryl Ayers, Ph.D.

-Starting her career as a Career and Technical Education high school teacher and cooperative education coordinator, Dr. Cheryl Ayers has more than 20 years of experience in creating and delivering customized professional development programs, undergraduate/graduate university courses, and curricula in economics, personal finance, and entrepreneurship education for K-12 inservice and preservice teachers as well as adult educators, workforce development practitioners, and other like-minded adult service providers from a variety of disciplinary backgrounds.
-Her research and scholarship focus on teaching economics in an accessible and multidisciplinary way that empowers individuals for productive and prosperous lives, careers, and democratic citizenship participation, with an emphasis on economic reasoning skills and tools used to make more informed decisions.
+Starting her career as a Career and Technical Education (CTE) high school teacher and cooperative education coordinator, Dr. Cheryl Ayers has more than 20 years of experience in creating and delivering customized professional development programs, undergraduate/graduate university courses, curricula, and certification examinations in economics, personal finance, and entrepreneurship education for K-12 pre/in-service teachers, adult educators, adult service providers, workforce development practitioners, and other like-minded professionals from a variety of disciplinary backgrounds.
+Her research and scholarship focus on teaching economics, personal finance, and entrepreneurship in an accessible and multidisciplinary way that empowers individuals for more productive and fulfilling lives and careers with an emphasis on economic reasoning skills and tools used to make more informed decisions.

 Dr. Ayers is passionate about providing retroactive opportunities for disenfranchised, marginalized, and underserved adults with limited education and income who did not have the opportunity to learn about economics, personal finance, and entrepreneurship in school or at home.
 Her vision is to be a part of the solution in reducing poverty, stimulating economic growth, and empowering all members of society with a more prosperous future.